• Home

 • About Us

-Blood pressure screening is recommended for all adults ≥18 years of age.
+Blood pressure screening is recommended for all children ≥ 3 years old and adults once a year

 What is high blood pressure?